algorand/go-algorand/network/p2p/README.md

     S --> T
 ```

-The underlying libp2p implementation abstracted as `p2p.Service` and initialized in two steps:
+The underlying libp2p implementation is abstracted as `p2p.Service` and is initialized in two steps:
 1. Creating a p2p `Host`
 2. Creating a service `serviceImpl` object

 `Host` is also used for p2p HTTP server and DHT Discovery service creation.
 It is also useful for unit testing.
 Note, `Host` is created with `NoListenAddrs` options that prevents automatic listening and networking until the `Service.Start()` is called.
-This follows others services design (including WsNetwork service).
+This follows the designs of Algod services (including the WsNetwork service).

 ### Connection limiting

-libp2p's `ResourceManager` is used to limit number of connections up tp `cfg.P2PIncomingConnectionsLimit`.
+libp2p's `ResourceManager` is used to limit the number of connections up to `cfg.P2PIncomingConnectionsLimit`.

 ### DHT and capabilities